-Your Mountains of Washi and Waves of Washi series are two beautiful collection of acrylics with Washi paper on canvas.
+Your Mountains of Washi and Waves of Washi series are two beautiful collections of acrylics with Washi paper on canvas.
 Bright colors lighting up the background coming out of the painting like waves… Tell us a bit more about this collection of yours.

 Oh, I’m so glad you asked!

-I love painting Mountains in Washi on large canvas.
-I’m exhibiting in the Rocky Mountains with a selection of my Mountain paintings when I was commissioned to paint an Abstract in triptych (for a Design Center) with “stand out” colors that would call out to everyone with it’s “commanding presence”.
+I love painting Mountains in Washi on a large canvas.
+I’m exhibiting in the Rocky Mountains with a selection of my Mountain paintings when I was commissioned to paint an Abstract in a triptych (for a Design Center) with “stand out” colors that would call out to everyone with it’s “commanding presence”.

 Do you experiment with other materials and techniques?

-Having so many amazing Washi types, each with it’s own unique attributes and personality, I could spent the rest of my life painting and creating and learning a different Washi each week and, never run out of Washi!
+Having so many amazing Washi types, each with its own unique attributes and personality, I could spent the rest of my life painting and creating and learning a different Washi each week and, never run out of Washi!

 As far as techniques, I am constantly looking and discovering and, trying and applying, new and old, more and less… with a myriad of techniques (learned over many years and paintings), combined with a myriad of Washi and colors, creating combinations that, quite frankly astonish even ME at times!
 This is why I say that I literally am working ‘with’ the Washi.
 There’s a definite choreography that has to take place, to create the vision that is desired.
 At this stage in my career, it sure is a lot of fun!